ugeneunipro/docs/content/workflow-designer/workflow-samples/data-marking/marking-by-length.md

 weight: 200
 ---

 # Marking by Length

-This sample describes how to identify sequences with the specified length.
+This sample describes how to identify sequences with a specified length.

-First, the workflow reads sequences input by a user.
-Then, each sequence is marked either with the “Short” or with the “Long” mark, depending on the sequence length.
-After marking, the sequences are filtered by the marks.
-And finally, the filtered sequences are written into files, specified by a user.
+First, the workflow reads sequences inputted by a user.
+Then, each sequence is marked either as “Short” or “Long,” depending on the sequence's length.
+After marking, the sequences are filtered by these marks.
+Finally, the filtered sequences are written into files as specified by the user.

-By default, a sequence with a length 200 or less bp is marked as “Short”.
-A sequence with a length of more than 200 bp is marked as “Long”.
+By default, a sequence with a length of 200 base pairs (bp) or less is marked as “Short.”
+A sequence longer than 200 bp is marked as “Long.”
 You can configure this value in the [_Sequence Marker_](../../workflow-elements/data-flow/sequence-marker-element) element parameters.

-How to Use This Sample
+How to Use This Sample:

-If you haven't used the workflow samples in UGENE before, look at the "[How to Use Sample Workflows](../../introduction/how-to-use-sample-workflows)" section of the documentation.
+If you haven't used workflow samples in UGENE before, refer to the "[How to Use Sample Workflows](../../introduction/how-to-use-sample-workflows)" section of the documentation.

 ##### Workflow Sample Location